- 1 x KMAG 6-Line SPMT

 Once the ship loader was completely onto the barge, we precisely placed the cargo on predetermined marks so it would be ready for transport.
 We then jacked the ship loader down, and lashed it securely to the barge.

 The barge left Vancouver and arrived safely at its destination, without incident, a week later.

 We’re grateful to have supported our client with this complex move.
-Once again, our Omega Morgan crews leveraged their sound expertise and experience to get the job done for another happy customer.
+Once again, our Omega Morgan heavy lift and rigging crews leveraged their sound expertise and experience to get the job done for another happy customer.